shehper/sparse-dictionary-learning/README.md

 </p>

-The loss curves and feature density histograms for this training run are available on this [Weights and Biases page](https://wandb.ai/shehper/sparse-autoencoder-openwebtext-public).
+The loss curves and feature density histograms for my best training run so far are available on this [Weights and Biases page](https://wandb.ai/shehper/sparse-autoencoder-openwebtext-public).

 ## Reproduction

 ### Step 0: Make a virtual environment and install packages

-Clone the repository and change the directory,
+Clone the repository and change the directory.
 ```
 https://github.com/shehper/monosemantic.git && cd monosemantic
 ```

-Make a new virtual environment, and activate it
+Make a new virtual environment, and activate it.
 ```
 python -m venv ./env
 source ./env/bin/activate
 ```

-Install packages from requirements.txt
+Install packages from requirements.txt.
 ```
 pip install -r requirements.txt
 ```

 ### Step 1: Train a one-layer transformer model

 I used [nanoGPT](https://github.com/karpathy/nanoGPT) to train a one-layer transformer.
-The required code is in 'transformer' folder.
-In order to train a one-layer transformer, please follow the following steps.
+The required code is in the 'transformer' folder.

+First, move to 'transformer' subdirectory.
 ```
-cd transformer # move to transformer subdirectory
+cd transformer
 ```

 Next, prepare the OpenWebText dataset: